spatialos/gdk-for-unity/docs/content/gameobject/linking-workers-gameobjects.md

 [//]: # (Doc of docs reference 5.3)

 <%(TOC)%>
-# Workers: How to represent a worker as a GameObject
+# Link workers to GameObjects
 _This document relates to the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities)._

 Before reading this document, make sure you are familiar with: